DeskDirector/docs/Toki_Iti/releases/server/readme.md

 - **ADDED** Allow server CI/CD release build to produce release version of auto generated API client.
 - **IMPROVED** Added support for a pending access token signing key to ensure a smoother transition from the current signing key to the next one.
 - **FIXED** Resolved an issue where the Accounts, Contacts, and Agents public API was unable to process queries.
+- **ADDED** New setting to allow HTTP requests from specific IP addresses, enabling secure internal network queries from load balancers or Azure Front Door.

 ### 24th of Feb 2025 (v21.19.1)
 {.release-note-list}